3 Signs Your Vaginal Discharge May Signal an Issue

 Although discussing vaginal discharge may feel uncomfortable, it’s an important aspect of women’s health.
 Being informed about your own body empowers you to seek care.
 With some basic knowledge, you’ll know when to see your doctor about any concerns related to vaginal discharge.

 Vaginal discharge is a normal, healthy vaginal secretion composed of cervical mucus, vaginal fluid, shedding vaginal cells, and bacteria.
-All women produce vaginal discharge starting a year or two before puberty.
+All women produce vaginal discharge starting a year or two before puberty. usually feels wet for most of the cycle.
+At times, it can be sticky, tacky, or glue-like.
+The color of the discharge can also vary from clear to white, off-white, or pale yellow.
+Spotting of blood may occur mid-cycle during ovulation.
+However, the amount ranges from around 1-4 tablespoons per day.
+Larger amounts are normal as long as it’s not excessive.

 Normal vaginal discharge varies in color, texture, and amount throughout the menstrual cycle:

 As long as the discharge appears typical for your cycle, has no strong odor, and doesn’t cause itching or irritation, it’s usually normal.
+Moreover, hit the link to know more about the Types of Vaginal Discharge, so that you can understand what your body is saying to you!

 Vaginal discharge is common and normal.
 However, there are times when changes in your discharge may signal an underlying issue.
-Here are some key things to watch out for:
+And changes like these are not necessarily serious, but they do warrant bringing them up with your doctor.

-Changes like these are not necessarily serious, but they do warrant bringing them up with your doctor.
-Some may clear up with over-the-counter treatments, while others may require a prescription.
+Some may clear up with regular treatments, while others may require a prescription.
 It’s always a good idea to get checked out whenever your discharge seems abnormal.
+Here are some key things to watch out for:

 Sign #1 – Unusual Color